EPIC-guide/epic-guide.github.io/_life/money-americans.md

 #### Pillar 2

-For US tax purposes, your contributions to Swiss Pillar 2 are not deductible from your income, because the US does not recognize this as anything other than ownership interest in a foreign fund.
-In fact, your employer's contributions[^8] to Pillar 2 are considered part of your wages and should be reported as such.
-The eventual distribution from Pillar 2 will be tax-exempt in the US when it is taxed in Switzerland if I am reading the US-Swiss tax treaty correctly.
+For US tax purposes, your Pillar 2 account is considered part of a *nonexempt employee trust*.
+Your contributions (*Cotisations CP* on your paystubs) are part of your income.
+In fact, your employer's contributions[^8] (*Cotisations CP EMP*) to Pillar 2 are also considered part of your income and should be reported as such.
+The eventual distribution from Pillar 2, minus the amount already taxed when you contributed it, will be taxed in the US (assuming no Swiss tax liability at that point).
 You need to report the total value of your Pillar 2 with your foreign assets.
+Your employer's contributions cannot be excluded as part of the foreign earned income exclusion, if you are claiming it.

 ### US state taxes